FirefoxFlareon/Weather-tracker-Mod6/README.md

-# Weather-tracker-Mod6
-5 day weather tracker for module 6
+# 5 Day Weather Tracker

+## Description

+An application that takes city input and provides a 5 day forecast via OpenWeatherMap API's

+##Screenshot